langjam/jam0002/SeekWhence/README.md

 ## Examples

 You can find several examples of SeekWhence programs in the `examples` folder.
-These also serve as the test cases for the interpreter; you can find the descriptions of their expected output in the `tests` folder.
+Most of these also serve as the test cases for the interpreter and standard library; you can find the descriptions of their expected output in the `tests` folder.

 ## Language Documentation